Edward Engler, founder of the Laconia Daily Sun, has died at 74 - ExBulletin

 Edward Engler, founder of the Laconia Daily Sun, has died at 74

-LACONIA, NH (AP) Edward J. Engler, former Mayor of Laconia and founder of the Laconia Daily Sun, has died at the age of 74.
+Edward J. Engler, former mayor of Laconia and founder of the Laconia Daily Sun, has died at the age of 74.

 After working in journalism in several states, Engler founded The Daily Sun in 2000, later becoming editor and publisher.
 He was elected mayor in 2013, 2015 and 2017.